 Yes.
 You must be a resident of Oregon.

-The maximum subtraction allowed is $5,000 per year ($10,000 if you have a joint first-time buyer account and you file a joint tax return).
-You may subtract a total of $50,000.
+The maximum subtraction allowed is $5,000 per year ($10,000 if you file a joint return and both you and your spouse have a First-time Home Buyer Savings Account, or you are both owners of a joint account).
+You may not subtract more than $50,000 in all tax years.
 Income limitations do apply.
-If your income is over $104,000 ($149,000 for joint filers), the amount of the subtraction is reduced.
-Please see Publication OR-17 for more details.
+If your income is more than $104,000 ($149,000 for joint filers), the amount of the subtraction is reduced.
+Please see Publication OR-17

-You can subtract both your contributions to the first-time buyer account and earnings from that account (interest and dividends).
-However, if your earnings and contributions exceed the maximum amount allowed, you must report the excess earnings on your Oregon return.
+You can subtract both your contributions to the First-time Home Buyer Savings Account and earnings from that account (interest and dividends) up to the annual limitations.
+However, if your earnings and contributions exceed the annual limitations allowed, you must report the excess earnings on your Oregon return.

-You're allowed to transfer funds in any first-time buyer account to any other first-time buyer account(s) without reporting it as income or incurring a penalty.
-Keep in mind, once you don’t have a joint first-time buyer account, you no longer qualify for the $10,000 subtraction.
-Your subtraction will be limited to $5,000, even if you continue to file a joint tax return.
+You're allowed to transfer funds in any first-time home buyer account to any other first-time home buyer account(s) without reporting it as income or incurring a penalty.

-Individuals are allowed a subtraction of up to $5,000 per year if they own a first-time buyer account.
-The $5,000 limit includes contributions made to the account plus any earnings the account accumulates over the calendar year.
-Individuals who file a joint tax return, and each hold a first-time buyer account, qualify for a maximum $10,000 subtraction per year.
+Individuals are allowed a subtraction of up to $5,000 per year if they own a First-time Home Buyer Savings Account.
+The $5,000 limit includes contributions made to the account, plus any earnings the account accumulates over the calendar year.
+Individuals, who file a joint return and have either a joint first-time home buyer account or each have their own first-time home buyer account, qualify for a maximum $10,000 subtraction per year.

 Yes.
 However, they won't be able to claim a subtraction for any funds they contribute to you.
 In addition, you won't be able to claim a subtraction for contributions you don't personally make.
 You will be able to claim a subtraction for any earnings (interest or dividends) in the account.

-The funds in the account must be used to purchase a home within 10 years of opening a first-time homebuyer savings account.
+The funds in the account must be used to purchase a home within 10 years of opening a First-time Home Buyer Savings Account.
 If funds are withdrawn within 10 years of opening the account for a reason other than buying a home, you will be required to pay a penalty.
 In addition, if you remove the funds at any time without purchasing a home, you'll need to claim the amounts you previously subtracted as an addition on your tax return.
-The addition to your income occurs in the year that you removed the funds from the first-time buyer account for a nonqualifying purpose (for example, you remove the funds to pay for college tuition).
+The addition to your income occurs in the year that you removed the funds from the first-time home buyer account for a nonqualifying purpose (for example, you remove the funds to pay for college tuition).

-The penalty is 5 percent of the funds withdrawn from the first-time buyer account.
+The penalty is 5 percent of the funds withdrawn from the First-time Home Buyer Savings Account.
 The penalty isn't associated with subtractions you claimed.
-For example, in calendar year 2019 you contributed $5,000 to a first-time buyer account and claimed a $5,000 subtraction on your 2019 tax return.
+For example, in calendar year 2019 you contributed $5,000 to a first-time home buyer account and claimed a $5,000 subtraction on your 2019 tax return.
 You also earned interest in your account of $50.
 You're unable to subtract the $50 interest earnings because you already claimed the maximum subtraction of $5,000.
-Example two: In calendar year 2020, you decide to withdraw all of the funds in your first-time buyer account to pay for college tuition.
+Example two: In calendar year 2020, you decide to withdraw all of the funds in your first-time home buyer account to pay for college tuition.
 Your penalty would be $252.50 ($5,050 x 5%).
 In addition, you're required to add back $5,000 on your 2020 tax return for the subtraction you previously claimed.